-Quinn has claimed that the business had €1.1bn in liquid assets and €464m in property when Michael McAteer and Paul McCann were appointed as administrators.
+Quinn has claimed that the business had €1.1bn in liquid assets and €464m in property assets when Michael McAteer and Paul McCann were appointed as administrators.

-The Irish Times this morning reports that the Quinn family said it was inevitable the reported losses would be “substantial” because the administrators were putting aside far greater amounts of money to meet claims than was the norm in the industry.
+The Irish Times reports that the Quinn family said it was inevitable the reported losses would be “substantial” because the administrators were putting aside far greater amounts of money to meet claims than was the norm in the industry.

 Calling for all documents relating to the involvement of the insurer’s new owners, Liberty Mutual and Anglo Irish Bank, the Quinns also highlighted the fact that €200m of the firm’s assets were being used to repay the debts of the overall Quinn Group.

 In a statement to the paper, the family said if all documents relating to the purchase of the insurer were not published then, “the cover-up of the erosion of value at the expense of the Irish taxpayer at Quinn Insurance will never be revealed.”